KorySchneider/mintab/doc/commands.md

 Commands are shortcuts for websites; enter a command by itself to go to the corresponding website or add arguments to quickly traverse the site.

+If no command is specified, the default command will execute.
+The default, default command is Google (use the `set` command to change this).

 Some examples:

  - `y;cats` Search YouTube for 'cats'